textileio/community/docs/a-tour-of-textile.md

     File target: QmT9Rj1wHosh1hL2kjVxm6RWtK3ZTSjb6b69qwdztVTkLR
     Added 1 file in 5.978401883s
     ```

+This is a fairly large (~3.5 MB) image.
+So, your peer took some time to encode all of the requested sizes.

 !!! tip
     The `/image/resize` mill can take JPEG, PNG, and GIF images.